Early Career Researcher Network

 Co-led by Dr Ewa Majczak, Department of Media and Communication and Dr Pooya Ghoddousi, Department of Geography and Environment

-Round 2 of the Opening Lines: Book Writing Collective will offer an additional phase of support consisting of a two-day writing retreat and one-to-one writing mentoring sessions over the Autumn Term 2024 for the existing cohort.
+Round 2 of the Opening Lines: Book Writing Collective offered an additional phase of support consisting of a two-day writing retreat and one-to-one writing mentoring sessions over the Autumn Term 2024 for the existing cohort.

-Additionally, further one-to-one writing mentoring sessions will be offered for up to 24 new ECR participants to support their professional development and book-writing progression.
+Additionally, further one-to-one writing mentoring sessions were offered for up to 24 new ECR participants to support their professional development and book-writing progression.

 Dr Jenny Chamarette offers supportive feedback on a piece of writing as well as tailored suggestions on how to identify and overcome blockages to your writing in view of sustaining commitment to it in the long run and despite other academic pressures and precarities in ECR life.